-At the end of the experiments, the left kidney, heart, aorta, vena cava inferior, liver, lungs, and testes were quickly removed and snap frozen in liquid $N_2$ .
-Threemicrometer-thick cryostat sections were used for immunohistochemistry.
-Slides were fixed in 4 % paraformaldehyde for 2 min at 4 °C. Sections were immunostained with polyclonal rabbit connexin 50 antibody (Santa Cruz, Dallas, USA) diluted 1:500 in ChemMate antibody diluent (Dako, Cytomation, Glostrup, Denmark).
-Primary antibody was performed overnight at 4 °C. An Envision kit (Dako, Cytomation, Glostrup, Denmark) was used to visualize sections incubated with the primary antibody.
+At the end of the experiments, the left kidney, heart, aorta, vena cava inferior, liver, lungs, and testes were quickly removed and snap frozen in liquid N2.
+Three-micrometer-thick cryostat sections were used for immunohistochemistry.
+Slides were fixed in 4% paraformaldehyde for 2 min at 4°C. Sections were immunostained with polyclonal rabbit connexin 50 antibody (Santa Cruz, Dallas, USA) diluted 1:500 in ChemMate antibody diluent (Dako, Cytomation, Glostrup, Denmark).
+Primary antibody was performed overnight at 4°C. An Envision kit (Dako, Cytomation, Glostrup, Denmark) was used to visualize sections incubated with the primary antibody.
 Chromogen 3,3-diaminobenzidine was applied to all sections and counterstaining was performed with Mayer's hematoxylin.
 Optimal staining conditions of any given antibody were determined using appropriate positive and negative controls.
 Slides were analyzed on a Nikon ECLIPSE Ni-E (Nikon, Tokyo, Japan).
-All immunostainings were confirmed using at least five rats in each group.